 Once you have your travel insurance organised, don’t forget to keep a copy of your policy certificate and the PDS handy and take a copy with you on your trip.
 Put the claims and information contact numbers for your insurer in your phone in case you need them.
 And have a safe trip!

-For more tips and trips for travelling safely with allergies and all the things we do before we go away, see our post – Safe Travel With Allergies: It’s All in the Planning
+For more tips and trips for travelling safely with allergies and all the things we do before we go away, see our post – Safe Travel With Allergies: It’s All in the Planning.
+Or if you are heading to Europe, check out our posts on managing food allergies in London and Paris.

 *Disclaimer: Content on the Allergy Spot website is general information only and does not constitute advice.
 Information displayed on the website does not take into account the personal circumstances or objectives of any individual and must not be relied upon.
 Please consider your financial situation, needs and objectives and read the the relevant Product Disclosure Statement (PDS), Financial Services Guide (FSG) and Target Market Determination (TMD) before applying for any travel insurance policy and obtain your own advice.
 Allergy Spot is an affiliate of Cover-More Insurance Service Pty Ltd and InsureMyTrip.